Agentless vs Agent-Based Security

 Is Agentless or Agent-Based Security Better?

 Since both agentless and agent-based security are widely used today, you may be wondering which one you should choose.
-Actually, you should use both in order to achieve comprehensive security.
+Actually, you should use both to achieve comprehensive security.
 It is still important to understand the pros and cons of each one so that you know when to use them effectively.

 To summarize, agentless systems have a number of features that make them appealing, including: